blockchain-mobility-ecosystem/mobility_dapps/README.md

-# Decentralized Carpool Framework
+# Decentralized Mobility Application Framework

-A decentralized carpool framework on the ethereum blockchain.
+A decentralized mobility application framework on the ethereum blockchain.

-The framework consists of three components (Dapps)
+The framework consists of two use cases / Dapps
-- Car service app under app->carpool-service
-- User app under app->carpool-user
-- Driver app under app->carpool-driver
+- Carpool
+- Car Sharing (which we're focusing on to deliver the dapp open framework for auto industries)

 # Install